Welcome to Middle School

 Band 2 (Intermediate)

 This year-long course is for students experienced in playing an instrument to continue their development on a woodwind, brass, or percussion instrument.
 More advanced topics will include tone production in all registers and more advanced performance techniques.
-Students will continue to develop their ability to read music notation, concepts taught in Band 1, as well as cultivate new musical abilities geared toward “comprehensive musicianship” through the performance of varied literature for concert bands including rock, blues, pop, and classical styles.
+Students will continue to develop their ability to read music notation, and concepts taught in Band 1, as well as cultivate new musical abilities geared toward “comprehensive musicianship” through the performance of varied literature for concert bands including rock, blues, pop, and classical styles.
 Learning units will be based on four standards: music literacy; performance skills; musicianship & reflection and; performance practice.
 Students perform three concerts for the ASM community.

 Primary Resources: Tradition of Excellence Book 2, cloud-based music theory